-- > The estimate of the Other Postemployment Benefits (OPEBs) liability, which is based upon information provided by actuaries contracted with by the City. - > The estimate of accrued sick leave which is based on a historical usage analysis completed by the City. - > The estimate of the net pension asset and related deferred outflows / inflows, which is based on information from WRS.
+- > The estimate of the Other Postemployment Benefits (OPEBs) liability, which is based upon information provided to actuaries contracted by the City of Madison and Dane County. - > The estimate of the net pension asset and related deferred outflows/inflows of resources is based on information obtained from the Wisconsin Retirement System.